Grelot/blog/content/articles/what-playing-in-rock-bands-taught-me-about-collaboration/index.md

 * Motivation matters.
 Is the candidate ready to take the band all the way to the stage?
 * Reliability matters.
 Will the candidate show up on time for rehearsals?
 * Character matters.
 Will the candidate improve the mood in the band?
 * Creativity matters.
-Will the candidate inspiring ideas, or stay passive?
+Will the candidate proposes ideas, or stay passive?
 * Flexibility matters.
 Can the candidate find solutions if a guitar is missing five minutes before going on stage?
-* Charisma matters.
+* Sociability matters.
 Will the candidate bring new fans to the band?
 * The big question.
 Will the candidate expand the spirit of the band or shrink it?

 ### Learning from each others